1940–1944 insurgency in Chechnya: German support

 On August 25, 1942, nine German-trained saboteurs from Abwehr's Nordkaukasisches Sonderkommando Schamil landed near the village of Berzhki in the area of Galashki, where they recruited 13 local Chechens for their cause.
 Later in August and September, a total of 40 German agents were dropped in various locations.
-All of these groups received active assistance from up to 100 Chechens.
 Their mission was to seize the Grozny petroleum refinery in order to prevent its destruction by the retreating Soviets, and to hold it until the German First Panzer Army arrived.
 However, the German offensive stalled after capturing only the ethnic-Russian town of Malgobek in Ingushetia.
 The Germans made concerted efforts to coordinate with Israilov, but his refusal to cede control of his revolutionary movement to the Germans, and his continued insistence on German recognition of Chechen independence, led many Germans to consider Israilov as unreliable, and his plans unrealistic.
 Although the Germans were able to undertake covert operations in Chechnya—such as the sabotage of Grozny oil fields—attempts at a German–Chechen alliance floundered.

-That the Chechens actually were allied to the Germans is highly questionable and usually dismissed as false.Wood, Tony.
-Chechnya: The Case for Independence.p36 They did have contact with the Germans.
+That the Chechens actually were allied to the Germans is highly questionable and usually dismissed as false.
+They did have contact with the Germans.
 However, there were profound ideological differences between the Chechens and the Nazis (self-determination versus imperialism), neither trusted the other, and the German courting of the Cossacks angered the Chechens (their traditional enemies with which they still had numerous land disputes and other conflicts).
 Mairbek Sheripov reportedly gave the Ostministerium a sharp warning that "if the liberation of the Caucasus meant only the exchange of one colonizer for another, the Caucasians would consider this [a theoretical fight pitting Chechens and other Caucasians against Germans] only a new stage in the national liberation war."